Blue Jackets blank Devils for 4th straight win

 Cam Atkinson and Oliver Bjorkstrand added first-period goals for the Blue Jackets, who trail first-place Washington by two points in the Metropolitan Division going into the league's holiday break.

-The shutout was Bobrovsky's second of the season and 26th of his career.
+"It's always good to get the first one, especially in the away barn," Atkinson said.
+"We knew we'd see their best and to feel good right away, it's good for us.
+We can enjoy this and get a little bit of a rest here and be ready for the Rangers."

-Atkinson opened the scoring at 4:03 of the first period when he took a pass from Panarin and sent it past Devils goalie Keith Kinkaid for his 23rd of the season.
+Atkinson opened the scoring at 4:03 of the first period on the Blue Jackets' first shot of the game when he took a pass from Panarin and sent it past Devils goalie Keith Kinkaid for his 23rd goal of the season.

 The Devils had a two-man advantage late in the second period but were unable to score.